Bergen County Marital Settlement Agreement Lawyer

 Consult a Hackensack Marital Settlement Lawyer for Additional Information

-If you have questions about New Jersey marital settlement agreements or need assistance preparing one for your divorce, The Elfant Rickett Law Firm can help.
+If you have questions about New Jersey marital settlement agreements or need assistance preparing one for your divorce, The Elfant Rickett Law Firm LLC can help.
 We negotiate settlements for clients on a regular basis, making sure that your interests are protected now and for the years to come.
 Contact our offices in Hackensack today at 201.968.5700 to schedule a consultation or reach out online.
 We serve Bergen County, Morris County, Passaic County, Hudson County, Essex County, and throughout New Jersey.

 Get In Touch